retzkek/chiamon/README.md

 This will do the following:

 * Build container image with configuration for mtail from source
+* Build container image for chia_exporter from source
 * Download node_exporter, prometheus, and grafana images from docker hub
-* Run containers in the background
+* Run containers in the background, attached to the host network

 The grafana service provisions the prometheus datasource and a basic dashboard that displays harvester and node metrics.